 Several regions of Greece witnessed a stunning show of northern lights on Thursday night, on account of the severe geomagnetic storm that struck earth.

-It is the second time the phenomenon has been seen in Greece in just a year, which is rare to be viewed so far south of the north pole.
+It is the second time the phenomenon has been seen in Greece in just a year, which is a rarity so far south of the north pole.

 Residents of the northern regions of Greece captured the rare astronomical phenomenon and posted photos of the red sky.